Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/displace.rst

    If the input is a grayscale image, where both the channel values are equal, the input image will be displaced equally in both X and Y directions.
 Scale X, Y
-   Separate scaling of the vector input in X- and Y-direction.
+   Separate scaling of the vector input in X and Y direction.
    Acting as multipliers by increasing or decreasing the strength of the displacement along their respective axes.